 So, aside from honey bees being pretty cool, without them, the world would be a very different – and less colourful and less tastier – place.

 But honey bees don’t do all this hard work alone.
 Britain has, in total, around 270 different species of bee, plus flies, butterflies, moths and bats, which all pollinate, too.

-Which got us thinking: what if we could create habitats that would help our honey bee heroes, while also supporting other pollinators?
+And this got us thinking: what if we could create habitats that would help our honey bee heroes, whilst also supporting other pollinators?

 We’re changing the environment

 “The Bee Friendly Trust aims to create a world where honey bees and other pollinators have the habitats they need in order to thrive.”

 Using pre-existing networks such as road links and railway lines, we work with community groups and station staff to establish interconnected flowering habitats across urban centres and beyond.
 Think of it as a nationwide pollinator corridor of planters filled with bee-friendly flowers, micro wildlife gardens, orchards and more.
 Read more about our projects.

 As bees aren’t solely responsible for pollination, we don’t create all our bee-friendly habitats alone.
 To date, the Bee Friendly Trust has worked alongside Transport for London, local Community Rail Partnerships, Friends of Stoneham Park, and Thames Ditton in Bloom to brighten up railway station platforms, create wildlife gardens, and introduce the next generation to bees in urban parks.
 We also have an invaluable team of volunteers, who help keep these habitats blooming and buzzing.
 Find out about the many ways in which you can get involved and support our work.